 Most cats produce about one hairball per month on average.
-If you encounter one, there’s no immediate cause for concern: seeing one of these little guys expelled on the floor is actually a sign that your cat is taking very good care of herself!
+If you encounter one, there’s no immediate cause for concern: the appearance of a hairball is actually a sign that your cat is taking very good care of herself!

 Are they dangerous?